TERMS & CONDITIONS

 2.1 Neither these Terms nor any written or verbal quotation by Fairfax represents an agreement to publish Advertising.
 An agreement will only be formed between Fairfax and Customer when Fairfax accepts the Advertising in writing or generates a tax invoice for that Advertising.

-2.2 Fairfax reserves the right to refuse or withdraw from publication any Advertising at any time without giving reasons (even if the Advertising has previously been published by Fairfax).
+2.2 Fairfax reserves the right to refuse or withdraw from publication any Advertising at any time that, in the opinion of Fairfax, is illegal, defamatory, offensive, obscene and/or contrary to the business interest, goodwill and/or reputation of Fairfax or any of its customers or vendors or is likely to infringe on the rights of third parties (even if the Advertising has previously been published by Fairfax).

 3. Right to vary Format, Placement or Distribution